 Sound is reasonably balanced and very clear.
 Dialogue enhancement and bass adjustment features are available.
-Utilizes HDMI, ARC, and Bluetooth connections.
-Comes at a reasonable price considering the brand's quality.
+Utilizes HDMI, ARC, and wireless Bluetooth connections.
+Setup with TV is simple with a single cable.
+Comes at a reasonable price considering the quality.

-Has volume and bass limitations.
+Volume and deep bass are limited.
 When pushed, there may be some compression artifacts.

-This unit features outstanding wireless options including built-in Alexa.
+Outstanding wireless options including built-in Amazon Alexa for the smart home.
 Bass adjustment tool allows you to tweak the sound profile somewhat.
 Gets very loud without distortion.
 Sound is expansive and crystal clear.

 Lacking in low-end bass.
-Atmos is not supported.
+Dolby Atmos is not supported.

 Requires additional speakers for the full experience.
 May take some speaker adjustment to find the ideal arrangement.

 An updated model.
-This Bose soundbar has Alexa voice control built-in.
-Control via remote, app, or voice.
+Has Amazon Alexa voice control built-in for the smart home.
+Operate via remote control, app, or voice controls.
 Integrated audio apps include Spotify and Audible.
 WiFi and Bluetooth connections.
 Glass top and sleek design.

 Expensive.
 Compatible high-end subwoofer and surround speakers sold separately.